SpenUtt/movie_api/README.md

 ##  Project Overview
 - This project is the server-side component of a movies web application called "myMovieApp".
 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

+- The server-side of the application is built using:
+1. JavaScript
+2. Node.js
+3. Express
+4. MongoDB.

-- The server-side of the application will be built using JavaScript, Node.js, Express, and MongoDB.
-It will consist of a well-designed REST API and an architected database.
+It consists of a well-designed REST API and an architected database.
 Users of myMovieApp will be able to access the application whenever they like to read information about different movies or update their user information, for instance, their list of "Favorite Movies."

 ### Essential Features
 1. Return a list of ALL movies to the user